-2006 - 2007 CALENDAR AT A GLANCE
+2008 - 2009 CALENDAR AT A GLANCE

-The "deadlines" listed below for application and registration into the University of Guam are recommended timelines that students are encouraged to observe.
-The University will continue to accept applications and process registration for new, first-time and returning students up to the last day of Late Registration.
+The dates listed below for application and registration into the University of Guam are recommended timelines that students are encouraged to observe.
+The University will continue to accept applications and process registration for new, first-time and returning students up to the last day of Late Registration as space is available.
 However, those applicants must provide complete documentation at the time of application for acceptance into the University-

-FALL 2006
+FALL 2008